almedso/ronto/docs/source/dev/index.rst

     (venv) $ make test-verbose

-Alternatively, you may want to run the tests suite directly.
+Alternatively, you may want to run the tests suites directly.
 The following steps assume you are running in a virtual environment in which the ``ronto`` package has been installed.
 If this is not the case then you will likely need to set the ``PYTHONPATH`` environment